bpfman/bpfman/docs/bpfd-operator/quick-start.md

 kubectl apply -f config/samples/bpfd.io_v1alpha1_xdp_pass_xdpprogram.yaml
 ```

-If loading of the Xdp Program to the selected nodes was successful it will be reported
+If loading of the XDP Program to the selected nodes was successful it will be reported
 back to the user via the `xdpProgram`'s status field:

 ```bash